nsi-iff/plone-examples/README.rst

-Assorted examples on developing in Plone using NSI tools.
+This project aims at keeping in a single place examples on developing in Plone using NSI tools.
-Currently should-plone is only a plonification of the original should-plone project, without changes in its code.
+Currently, it only holds a "plonefied" version of should-plone, and a doctest which also uses splinter-plone.